+Acknowledgements

-Acknowledgements I would like to thank to the supervisor of my PhD Thesis Doc.
+I would like to express gratitude to the supervisor of my PhD thesis Doc.
 RNDr.
-David Vokrouhlický, DrSc., to my colleagues David Nesvorný, Alessandro Morbidelli, Bill Bottke, David Čapek, Josef Ďurech, co-authors I had honour to collaborate with and also to my wife Míša and son Rostík.
-The work of MB was supported by the Grant Agency of the Czech Republic by grant 205/05/2737and by the Observatory and Planetarium in Hradec Králové.
+David Vokrouhlický, DrSc., to my colleagues David Nesvorný, Alessandro Morbidelli, Bill Bottke, David Čapek, Josef Ďurech, additional co-authors I had honour to collaborate with and also to my wife Míša and son Rostík.

-Brož, Miroslav
+The work of MB was supported by the Grant Agency of the Czech Republic by grant 205/05/2737 and by the Observatory and Planetarium in Hradec Králové.

-Yarkovsky effect and the dynamics of the Solar System (celestial mechanics, asteroids, Yarkovsky effect)
+Brož, Miroslav Yarkovsky effect and the dynamics of the Solar System (celestial mechanics, asteroids, thermal effects)